Fritz Lang: Early life

 Lang's father was of Moravian descent.
 At one point, he noted that he was "born [a] Catholic and very puritan".
 Ultimately describing himself as an atheist, Lang believed that religion was important for teaching ethics.

 After finishing school, Lang briefly attended the Technical University of Vienna, where he studied civil engineering and eventually switched to art.
 He left Vienna in 1910 to travel throughout Europe and Africa, later Asia and the Pacific area.
 In 1913, he studied painting in Paris.
-He was arrested by the French authorities as an "enemy alien," but escaped to Vienna, where he was drafted into the Imperial Austrian Army.
+He was arrested by the French authorities as an "enemy alien", but escaped to Vienna, where he was drafted into the Imperial Austrian Army.

 At the outbreak of World War I, Lang lived in the house of his parents in Gars am Kamp (both his parents are buried in Gars) in Lower Austria, where he used to paint.
 After this he returned to Vienna and volunteered for military service in the Austrian Army, fighting in Russia and Romania.
 Lang was wounded four times and lost sight in his right eye, when he then saw a Max Reinhardt show for injured soldiers and played in a Red Cross revue.
 For a short period of time he was also located in Ljutomer where he stayed with Karol Grossmann where he initially got interested in movies.
 During his convalescence he began writing plays and simple scenarios with Austrian film director Joe May devising a two-reel film from a Lang scenario.
 At the end of the war, Lang began to mingle with the demobilized Berlin artists and was discharged from the army with the rank of lieutenant in 1918.
 Lang briefly acted in the Viennese theater circuit before being hired as a writer at Decla Film, Erich Pommer's Berlin-based production company.

 On 13 February 1919, in the Marriage Registry Office in Charlottenburg, Berlin, Lang married a theater actress named Elisabeth Rosenthal.
-Rosenthal died of a single gunshot wound in their bathtub on September 25, 1920, the shot deemed to have been fired by Lang's World War I Browning revolver.
+Rosenthal died of a single gunshot wound in their bathtub on September 25, 1920, the shot deemed to have been fired from Lang's World War I Browning revolver.
 Lang and his future wife Harbou claimed that Rosenthal had shot herself, and Lang and Harbou were charged with failure to render aid.
 The charge was soon dropped.